kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 ### §417.213   Flight safety limits analysis.

-\(a\) *General.* A flight safety analysis must identify the location of populated or other protected areas, and establish flight safety limits that define when a flight safety system must terminate a launch vehicle's flight to prevent the hazardous effects of the resulting debris impacts from reaching any populated or other protected area and ensure that the launch satisfies the public risk criteria of §417.107(b).
+\(a\) *General.* A flight safety analysis must identify the location of populated or other protected areas, and establish flight safety limits that define when a flight safety system must terminate a launch vehicle's flight to prevent the hazardous effects of the resulting debris impacts from reaching any populated or other protected area and ensure that the launch satisfies the public risk criteria of [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](b).

 \(b\) *Flight safety limits.* The analysis must establish flight safety limits for use in establishing flight termination rules.
 Section 417.113(c) contains requirements for flight termination rules.
 The flight safety limits must account for all temporal and geometric extents on the Earth's surface of a launch vehicle's hazardous debris impact dispersion resulting from any planned or unplanned event for all times during flight.
 Flight safety limits must account for all potential contributions to the debris impact dispersions, including at a minimum:

-\(1\) All time delays, as established by the time delay analysis of §417.221;
+\(1\) All time delays, as established by the time delay analysis of [[Volume 4/C Licensing/0417 Launch safety.md#§417.221   Time delay analysis.|§417.221]];

 \(2\) Residual thrust remaining after flight termination implementation or vehicle breakup due to aerodynamic and inertial loads;